Water is important for the flora and fauna, local climate, soil and humidity in the national park.

 You are welcome to wade and play in the stream - everybody is welcome!

-But please leave the rocks in stones where they are.
+But please leave the rocks and stones where they are.
 The bypass is supposed to have different structures and water speed as different species have different demands on their environment.